-Meet Vincent The Conqueror
+1-Year-Old Boy Battling Rare Form Of Cancer That Affects About 30 Children In US A Year

 “He’s beating every odd.
 We’re just gonna have faith that he’s gonna continue to do that,” Natalie Nowroozi said.

-Right now, Vincent is being treated with a less harsh oral chemotherapy.
+Right now, Vincent is being treated with less harsh oral chemotherapy.
 So far, he has gone through six brain surgeries and countless procedures.

 He continues to go to the hospital almost daily for occupational and physical therapy as he works to regain some the function he lost from the surgeries.